minjaeSeo6603/Sample_code/README.md

 `R`: R code for the causal analysis of urban/regional economics using `GGPLOT`, `DPLYR`, `ivreg`, etc.

 Each folder includes the sample code and work produced using the respective programming languages.
-The repository serves as a demonstration of my ability to manage and analyze large datasets and conduct statistical analyses in Python, Stata, and R.
+The repository demonstrates my ability to manage and analyze large datasets and conduct statistical analyses in Python, Stata, and R.